Odours can arise from industrial, commercial or agricultural processes.

 If you are affected by an odour

-In the first instance you should tactfully approach the person or business causing the odour and explain the situation.
+In the first instance, you should approach the person or business causing the odour and explain the situation.
 If this does not bring about an improvement you may contact environmental health for advice or request that we investigate the complaint.

 What happens once we have investigated?